flynnwatsonWC/IT5016D_Assessment-2_20220782/README.txt

 - An Email address
 - Type "Password Change" in the description.

-3. When the ticket has been made, the software lets you know the password has been changed.
+3. Once the ticket has been made, the software lets you know the password has been changed.

 4. In the main menu, press the 'V' key to view a ticket.

-5. Input the Ticket ID number, an example would be '2004'.
+5. Input the Ticket ID number.
+(An example would be '2004')

-6. The ticket be printed with the new password in the result.
+6. The ticket will be printed with the new password in the result.

 Viewing a ticket: